Home » Posts tagged 'bonds' (Page 7)

 The Elephant Cometh

-The elephant’s not even in the room, which is why the 2016 election campaign is such a soap opera.
+The Elephant Cometh The elephant’s not even in the room, which is why the 2016 election campaign is such a soap opera.
 The elephant outside the room is named Discontinuity.
 That’s perhaps an intimidating word, but it is exactly what the USA is in for.
-It means that a lot of familiar things come to an end, stop, don’t work the way they are supposed to — beginning, manifestly, with the election process now underway in all its unprecedented bizarreness.
+It means that a lot of familiar things come to an […]

 German bank that almost failed now being paid to borrow money

+German bank that almost failed now being paid to borrow money The 12.5 hours spent crossing the Pacific on Qantas flight 27 feels like going through a wormhole.
 The flight departs Sydney, Australia at 12:50pm and arrives to Santiago, Chile the same day at 11:20am.
-In other words, the plane lands 90 minutes before it departs.
+In other words, the plane lands 90 minutes before it […]

 Playing Around With Prices Is a Bad Idea

-Call me old fashioned, but I still think prices matter.
+Playing Around With Prices Is a Bad Idea Call me old fashioned, but I still think prices matter.
 I vividly recall the first time I studied those simple supply-and-demand graphs as a college freshman, and today, far too many years later, their basic logic remains undeniable.
-When prices are right, money flows to the most productive endeavors and economies work efficiently.
-When prices are wrong, crazy things eventually happen, with potentially dire consequences.
+When prices are right, money flows to the most […]

 The Deflation Monster Has Arrived